cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/readme.md

 You can also use Kubernetes Namespace.
 This allows us to group all our Kubernetes objects together under our project, and separate them from other potential projects on the same cluster.
 By default, the *default* namespace is used, but by using a custom one, it gives us flexibility in managing it later.
-When we use a non-default namespace, we need to migrate all the secrets over so that the tokens use to authenticate against the Cloud Container Registry are available when we pull images.
+When we use a non-default namespace, we need to migrate all the secrets over so that the tokens used to authenticate against the Cloud Container Registry are available when we pull images.
 Normally this would have been done before any deployments were created.

 <details>